VisualFP/docs/SA/design_concept/content/design/scratch_inspired_design.typ

 Pattern matching is provided as a dedicated block that takes a value as a parameter and has the list of possible patterns as its pre-applied arguments.
-These cases then offer the pattern-matches values as values and can be supplied with blocks to specify the expression to be evaluated.
+These cases then offer the matched patterns as values and can be supplied with blocks to specify the expression to be evaluated.
 An example of such a function can be seen in @scratch_inspired_product.